Brunation11/notify/README.md

 ##Description

 NOTIFY is a simple note taking application that lets users create notebooks and fill them with notes.
-At the heart of Notify is a WYSIWYG for full note editing.
+At the heart of Notify is a WYSIWYG that gives users the ability to fully edit notes.

 ##Technologies and Dependencies Used